Searching ...

 National Museum US Airforce Dayton OH

-The city’s ties in aviation go all the way back to the beginning, as it was the hometown of Orville and Wilber Wright.
-Besides their museum, Dayton’s best-known in Ohio for its National Museum of the US Air Force and Dayton Aviation Heritage National Historical Park.
+Besides the Wright Brothers National Museum, Dayton is best known in Ohio for its National Museum of the US Air Force and Dayton Aviation Heritage National Historical Park.
 These two stellar exhibitions with hundreds of aircraft will impress the whole family.
+It even has a retired Air Force One used by President John F. Kennedy.

-But if you prefer to be on the ground, don’t worry.
-The Dayton metro system includes 350 miles of biking trails, ample parklands, and recreation fields.
+Speaking of parks, the Dayton Metro Parks system includes 350 miles of biking trails, ample parklands, and recreation fields.
 It even has a bike-share program for getting around the historic district.
 The Great Miami River runs through Dayton.
-The Island Metro Park is one of the city’s most popular places to access the meandering waters that continue down to Cincinnati, where they meet the Ohio River.
-The Island Metro Park, and nearby Riverscape Metro, have water play and fountain features.
+The Island Park is one of the best places in Dayton, Ohio, to access the meandering waters that continue to Cincinnati, where they meet the Ohio River.
+The Island Metro Park and nearby Riverscape Metro Park have water play and fountain features.

 Even though Dayton classifies as a city, it’s considered midsize.
 That brings fewer traffic problems.
 In fact, the ease of getting around is one of the things locals love about living in Dayton.
 The commute averages 10-24 minutes, and that’s to get to downtown attractions.
 It never feels too crowded, even when you’re at a busy summer festival.